TalaoDAO/talao-issuer/README.md

 # Talao issuers

-This code manages the issuance of Verfiable Credentials of
+This code manages the issuance of Verifiable Credentials of 3 issuers hosted by Talao :
     - proof of email
     - proof of phone number
     - over18 proof